 If you are in a leadership position in the church, and any prophets refuse to disclose the burden of their message to you before they present it to your congregation, they may be false prophets.
 Real prophets understand that you must test the spirits and they are willing to submit to your examination before going publicEphesians 5:21.
 False prophets don’t want to let the cat out of the bag and are suspicious of your motivesJohn 3:20-21.
 You don’t always have to know in advance what the message is, but the prophets’ willingness to cooperate is a key test.

-Any prophets who won’t submit to the authorities of the church, whom they can see, can hardly submit to the authority of God, whom they cannot see (Hebrews 13:17, 1 John 4:20-21).
+Any prophets who won’t submit to the authorities of the church, whom they can see, can hardly submit to the authority of GodHebrews 13:17, 1 John 4:20-21, whom they cannot see.
 You and the other authorities in the church may be corrupt or off track, but you are still ordained of God.
 For example, Jeremiah thought that Zedekiah’s foreign policy was wrong, but he submitted to Zedekiah in his role as king.
 Real prophets work within the parameters that they are given.

-Any prophets who ask you to accept their message immediately without judging it may be false prophets, because God wants you to evaluate the messages that prophets deliver (1 Corinthians 14:3, 14:29).
+Any prophets who ask you to accept their message immediately without judging it may be false prophets, because God wants you to evaluate the messages1 Corinthians 14:3, 14:29 that prophets deliver.